Dr Kizito Salako

 - Geometric approaches to optimisation problems in Software Reliability modelling.

-- Netkachov, O., Popov, P. and Salako, K. (2016).
-Model-based evaluation of the resilience of critical infrastructures under cyber attacks. .
+- Netkachov, O., Popov, P. and Salako, K. (2019).
+Quantitative evaluation of the efficacy of defence-in-depth in critical infrastructures.
+Advanced Sciences and Technologies for Security Applications (pp. 89–121).

 - Popov, P., Salako, K.O. and Stankovic, V. (2015).
 Stochastic modeling for performance evaluation of database replication protocols.
 12th International Conference on Quantitative Evaluation of Systems 1-3 September, Madrid, Spain.